mimiframework/Mimi.jl/docs/src/howto/userguide.md

 ```
 ![Plot Model Example](figs/plot_model_example.png)

 These two functions, `explore` and `plot` also have methods applicable to the sensitivity analysis support described in the next section.
-Details can be found in the linked [internals documentation](https://github.com/mimiframework/Mimi.jl/blob/master/docs/src/internals/montecarlo.md) as well as [Tutorial 4: Sensitivity Analysis (SA) Support](@ref).
+Details can be found in the linked [internals documentation](https://github.com/mimiframework/Mimi.jl/blob/master/docs/src/internals/montecarlo.md) as well as Tutorial 4: Sensitivity Analysis (SA) Support].

 ## Sensitivity Analysis (SA) Support

 Mimi includes a host of routines which support running various sensitivity analysis methods on Mimi models.
 The best current documentation on the SA API is the internals documentation [here](https://github.com/mimiframework/Mimi.jl/blob/master/docs/src/internals/montecarlo.md), which provides a working, although informal, description of the SA support of Mimi.
-This file should be used in conjunction with the examples in [Tutorial 4: Sensitivity Analysis (SA) Support](@ref), since the documentation covers more advanced options such as non-stochastic scenarios and running multiple models, which are not yet included in this tutorial.
+This file should be used in conjunction with the examples in Tutorial 4: Sensitivity Analysis (SA) Support, since the documentation covers more advanced options such as non-stochastic scenarios and running multiple models, which are not yet included in this tutorial.

 ## Advanced Topics